inasafe/inasafe-doc/docs/source/training/socialisation/run_basic_inasafe.rst

-As you can see from the picture above, you will be presented with several data sets for Jakarta such as buildings, population, and raster and vector flood hazard.
+As you can see from the picture above, you will be presented with several data sets for Jakarta such as buildings, population, and raster hazard.

 You will see that the project has three layers loaded: